-Many factors come into play when considering the question, how long does it take to be a computer programmer?
-Some people learn faster than others, and some people just use better resources that speed up their learning process.
+Many factors come into play when considering the question, how long does it take to learn coding?
+Some people learn faster than others, and some resources allow you to pick up new and complicated concepts at a faster pace.

-Most of the time, you’re directly in charge of how long it takes to learn to code.
+Most of the time, you’re directly in charge of how long it takes to learn to code on your own.
 The more time you put in upfront, the faster you’ll grasp the essential rules and procedures you need to know.
-In this article, we’ll give you an idea of how long it takes to learn coding and a few pointers on how to learn faster.
+If you are wondering how long it takes to learn to code, check out this article where we explore educational resources and provide a few pointers on how to learn faster.

 |LEARNING METHOD||TIME TO LEARN CODING|